At German GA Show, Diamond Reveals Move To China

 Key Takeaways:

-• Diamond Aircraft is significantly expanding its manufacturing capabilities by building a new large facility in China, projected to employ 1,700 workers and produce 600 aircraft annually.
+• Diamond Aircraft is building a significant new manufacturing facility in China, projected to employ 1,700 workers and produce 600 aircraft annually.

-• Diamond recently secured EASA certification for its fixed-pitch DA40-FP, a version offering lower acquisition and operating costs, with FAA certification anticipated soon.
+• The fixed-pitch DA40-FP, offering lower acquisition and operating costs, has received EASA certification, with FAA certification expected by mid-May.

 See a mistake?
 Contact us.